Colorectal cancer

 Receiving a colon cancer or rectal cancer diagnosis can leave you with a range of emotions from sadness to anger to disbelief.
 We’re here to help.

-At HealthPartners and Park Nicollet, our team of board-certified gastroenterologists, oncologists, colorectal surgeons, pharmacists, nurses and other specialists work closely together to care for your mind, body and spirit.
+At HealthPartners and Park Nicollet, our team of board-certified gastroenterologists, oncologists, colorectal surgeons, pharmacists, nurses and other colon cancer specialists work closely together to care for your mind, body and spirit.
 We use the latest research to create personalized treatment plans, help you access clinical trials and offer integrative therapies to lessen the side effects of treatment.

 What is colorectal cancer?

+Cancer is a disease where cells grow out of control and crowd out healthy cells.
+Colorectal cancer is the type of cancer that starts in the colon or rectum.
 When cancer cells grow in the colon or rectum, they often form polyps.
 Polyps are small growths or masses that form in the walls of your rectum or colon.

 Colon and rectal cancer symptoms can be similar to other colorectal conditions.
 In the early stages of colon cancer, it’s possible not to experience any symptoms.
 That’s why following